Global Social Science

 Aftertalk with Catherine Wong (Cultural Sociology)

 'Race' is ubiquitous, so the argument goes, and producing ethnographies undone of this social fact is becoming academically unthinkable.
-Francio Guadeloupe will demonstrate how he seeks to circumvent race while putting racism front and center in the study of the Kingdom of the Netherlands.
+Francio Guadeloupe demonstrated how he seeks to circumvent race while putting racism front and center in the study of the Kingdom of the Netherlands.

 Aftertalk with Ruth Carlitz (Political Science)

 Conflict is necessary in politics, but it can be productive or destructive.
 When and why do politicians and political parties invest in shaping political identities of mutual toleration?
 And when do they fail to do so?
 Finally, how we should study identities in conflict?
-Ursula will draw on work on conflict, violence, and identity from around the world to answer these questions and will advocate for a social science that resonates with diverse audiences.
+Ursula will drew on work on conflict, violence, and identity from around the world to answer these questions and advocated for a social science that resonates with diverse audiences.

 Aftertalk with Mieke Lopes Cardozo (Governance and Inclusive Development)

-In addition, the Harvest Day will feature two rounds of book presentations featuring work that takes a global or comparative perspective.
+In addition, the Harvest Day featured two rounds of book sessions, featuring videos with the author that take a global or comparative perspective.

 Including Tanja Ahlin on transnational care, Sarah Bracke on population replacement conspiracy theories, Jeroen Bruggeman on the history of humankind, Brian Burgoon on geopolitics, Hein de Haas on migration, and Marcel Hanegraaff on global advocacy.